plus3it/terraform-aws-watchmaker/README.md

 To use this module, create a Terraform file with the same format as ```main.tf``` in the root or example directories with variables set to your desired configuration.

-Run the following Terraform commands:
+In your Terraform working directory, run the following commands:

 ```bash
 $ terraform init